Beryl Burton: Personal life

 Despite receiving offers from sponsors, she remained an amateur throughout her career, working on a farm in the Rhubarb Triangle for much of her life.

 Her daughter, Denise Burton, was also a top cyclist, winning a bronze in the 1975 world individual pursuit championship.
 Mother and daughter were both selected to represent Great Britain in the 1972 world championship.
 In 1973 Beryl won the national road title ahead of Denise.
 Three years later their positions were reversed.
 Beryl refused to shake hands with Denise on the podium afterwards, later explaining the incident in her autobiography Personal Best: "I thought Denise had not done her whack in keeping the break away and once again I had 'made the race'… It was not a sporting thing to do… I can only plead I was not myself at the time".

 Burton, who had always had a somewhat odd heart arrhythmia, died of heart failure during a social ride, when she was out delivering birthday invitations for her 59th birthday party.
 Her daughter also suggested that Burton's competitive spirit and drive eventually just wore her body out.
+Her widower, Charlie, survived until 2023.

 Legacy

 A memorial garden, Beryl Burton Gardens, was established in her home town of Morley and includes a large mural.
-Morley Cycling Club also donated a trophy (previously won 20 times by Burton) to the RTTC for a Champion of Champions competition for women of all ages: the Beryl Burton trophy.
+Morley Cycling Club donated a trophy (previously won 20 times by Burton) to the RTTC for a Champion of Champions competition for women of all ages: the Beryl Burton trophy.
 The Beryl Burton Cycle Way allows cyclists to travel the 2.8 km between Harrogate and Knaresborough without using the A59 road.
+A Leeds Civic Trust plaque was added in 2014, unveiled by Maxine Peake who wrote a play about her (see below).

 In 2009, she was inducted into the British Cycling Hall of Fame.
 In 2018 she was named as one of the first two inductees into the Rouleur Hall of Fame, alongside Eddy Merckx.

+Broken Spoke bike co-op in Oxford runs a Beryl's Night in honour of her, a free monthly evening for women and all trans and non-binary people to learn about bikes and use the workshop.